benjamin-glitsos/item-management-system/README.md

 # Inventory Management System

-A toy inventory management system that is built with enterprise-grade architecture and principles.
-It is deliberately over-engineered to resemble real-world systems used in Finance, Government, Medicine, Retail, Agriculture, et al.
+A toy inventory management system built with enterprise-grade architecture and principles.

 **This is a work-in-progress, but the current state of the project is as follows.**

 ## Microservice Architecture

-Dockerised MVC architecture.
+Dockerised Model-View-Controller architecture.

 ### Controller

-**Scala (a Java language with Algebraic Data Types).**
+**Scala (a Java Virtual Machine language).**

-Framework-less, Contract-first API, OpenAPI (Swagger, JSON Schema) Java Interop, Object-Oriented in the large, Functional Programming in the small, GRASP, SOLID, Type-safety, Functional purity, RESTful API, Composition over inheritance, Separation of concerns, DRY.
+Framework-less, layered architecture, RESTful API, JSON Schema validation, Type-safety using Algebraic Data Types, Java Interop, GRASP, SOLID, DRY, “Object-Oriented in the large and Functional Programming in the small”.

-Multitier Architecture:

-* Contracts Layer
-* Routing Layer
-* Validation Layer
-* Service Layer
-* DAO/ORM Layer

-**Angular (Typescript language).**

-Single-Page App (SPA) with industry-standard Angular architecture.

 ### Portal

-**Angular (Typescript language).**
+**Angular (Typescript).**

-Single-Page App (SPA) with industry-standard Angular architecture.
+Single-Page App (SPA) with standard Angular architecture.

 ### Database

 **PostgreSQL.**

-The schema utilises a metadata table and business keys.
-3NF database normalisation.
+Fourth normal form.